Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-shutting-down-a-node.md

 More safer way:

 * Remove server (which is going to be disabled) from remote_server section of config.xml on all servers.
+  * avoid removing the last replica of the shard (that can lead to incorrect data placement if you use non-random distribution)
 * Remove server from load balancer, so new queries wouldn’t hit it.
 * Detach Kafka / Rabbit / Buffer tables (if used), and Materialized* databases.
 * Wait until all already running queries would finish execution on it.